 The report, which focused on homes exceeding $1 million in primary real-estate markets like Vancouver, Toronto, Montreal, and Ottawa, provided an analysis and 2020 forecast for each metropolitan market.

-Overall, the luxury real estate firm forecasts Canada to have 4% growth in resale price as a result of strong demand drivers and 2019’s housing market resilience.
+Overall, the luxury real estate firm forecasts Canada to have a 4% growth in resale price as a result of strong demand drivers and 2019’s housing market resilience.

 “The overall residential real estate market in Canada remains strong and indicators for 2020 point toward continued growth and, in some areas, welcomed stability,” said Anthony Hitt, president and CEO, Engel & Völkers Americas.